Finding Creative Ways to Solve Common Problems

-How is your program at CPAVTS different from your other classes you have had in the past?
+How is your program at CPAVTS different from other classes you have had in the past?

-What advice would you give to a beginning Level 1 student who is just staring the program or a student who is considering enrolling in the program?
+What advice would you give to a beginning Level 1 student who is just starting the program or to a student who is considering enrollment?